DecisionsDev/decisions-metering/charts/openshift/README.md

-# ODM metering service Helm chart (ibm-odm-metering) on Openshift
+# ODM metering Helm chart (ibm-odm-metering) on OpenShift

-## Installing the Metering service with the OpenShift console
+## Installing the metering service with the OpenShift console

 You can add the ODM metering Helm chart repository in the OpenShift catalog.